 Pastor Cue is a former Virgin Records hip-hop artist who became the pastor at Skid Row’s Church Without Walls years ago.
 He has been active with CLUE since 2009 and on staff with CLUE since 2014.

 Adam is a faith-rooted organizer with CLUE: Clergy & Laity United for Economic Justice in Orange County.
-After humiliating working conditions and no health insurance as an adjunct professor, he joined the labor movement.
-With SEIU he helped organize adjunct faculty at art schools throughout Los Angeles, and with NUHW he worked with Fountain Valley hospital workers as they demanded respect from management, and quality care for their patients.
-After Adam’s neighbor was abducted by ICE, he reconnected with his Jewish roots and began volunteering with CLUE in the fight against Trump’s racist deportation machine.
+After humiliating working conditions and no health insurance as an adjunct professor teaching between seven schools, he joined the labor movement.
+With SEIU he helped organize adjunct faculty at art schools throughout Los Angeles; and with NUHW he organized Fountain Valley hospital workers as they demanded respect from management, and quality care for their patients.
+After Adam’s neighbor was abducted by ICE, he reconnected with his Jewish roots and began volunteering with CLUE in the fight against Trump’s evil policies targeting immigrants.
 He has been a shop steward, bargaining team member, CLUE Young Religious Leadership Fellow, massage therapist, artist, musician, and art community organizer.
-His faith calls him to stand with those fighting injustice and those demanding dignity for all.
+As a Jew he feels called to stand with those fighting injustice and demanding dignity for all.
 Do you feel that call in your heart, too?
 Do you believe a new world is possible?
 Then call me and let’s organize!

 Immigration Program Director